dbns97/SE-P-T-Assignment/README.md

 * GitHub: https://github.com/dbns97/SE-P-T-Assignment
 * Trello: https://trello.com/b/e5k9w1I6/project-information

-## Testing
-The tests for the application couldnt be completed in time, because of a lack of jUnit knowledge and further inability to write unit testing for the GUI.
-The code isn't working or integrated, and can be found in the tests subdirectory.

 ## Compiling and Running
 To run the application in eclipse, download the JavaFX plugin e(fx)clipse here: http://www.eclipse.org/efxclipse/install.html Import the project, and choose the 'Existing Projects into Workspace' option.
-The application will run from the Driver class in src.
+You may also need to add the jUnit Library by going to the project Preferences > Build Path > Add Library..., and then adding the jUnit Library.
+The application will run from the Driver class in src, or as a jUnit Test.